 2. Speak with an adviser

-You don't have to go through this process by yourself.
+You don't have to go through this process alone.
 You can discover more about your possibilities for changing your major at your university by speaking with an academic advisor.
 They can also assist you in narrowing down your declared major and exploring a wide range of choices.

 3. Research your major choices